Photo by Delaney Pascuzzo, DU Clarion

 It wasn’t until June of 2023 that Billeaud discovered the sensation he felt that day was Hyperacusis, a rare disorder that makes everyday noise extremely painful.

 “I was in absolute shambles, I felt like I couldn’t do anything,” Billeaud said.
 “The sound of a running faucet, a professor’s voice, my girlfriend laughing a little too loud.
-Everything hurt so bad.”
+Everything hurts so bad.”

 It wasn’t just physical pain he felt, but emotional pain caused by losing the things he loved most.
 Billeaud had to leave Thneed, stop recording an album and couldn’t drum for the next year.
 The worst part was, it was preventable.